 Here you can find descriptions for the working groups of the Nordic Conference for Rural Research 2020.
-Instructions for submitting abstracts can be found under News / Call for abstracts.

 Working groups are divided under following four categories.
 For more information about each, please visit the section about Theme.

 Theme 1 – Cultures and people, places and identities

 Theme 2 – Sustainable use of natural resources and landscape management

 Theme 4 – Policies and politics of the rural